-Prerequisite: permission.
-Descriptive study of Spanish phonetics and morphology, comparison of Spanish and English sounds, historical aspects, regional accents and sociolinguistic variation.
+4 credits Prerequisite: permission.
+Descriptive study of Spanish phonetics and morphology, compari-son of Spanish and English sounds, historical aspects, regional accents and sociolinguistic variation.
 Conducted in Spanish.

-SPANISH LINGUISTICS: SYNTAX
+506 SPANISH LINGUISTICS: SYNTAX

-Prerequisite: permission.
+4 credits Prerequisite: permission.
 Descriptive study of Spanish syntax; introduction to theories of grammar; overview of Spanish semantics and pragmatics.
 Conducted in Spanish.

-MEDIEVAL AND RENAISSANCE SPANISH LITERATURE

-Prerequisite: 407 or 408 or permission.
+- MEDIEVAL AND RENAISSANCE SPANISH LITERATURE 509 4 credits Prerequisite: 407 or 408 or permission.
 Reading and discussion of representative works that mark beginnings of Spanish literature in poetry, prose and drama, with emphasis given to the major works: Cantar de Mio Cid, El Libro de Buen Amor, La Celestina and the ballads.
-Conducted in Spanish.

-SPANISH LITERATURE OF THE GOLDEN AGE
+Conducted in Spanish. - SPANISH LITERATURE OF THE GOLDEN AGE